Utica University Online MHA Programs - Nursing Home Administration

 Utica University, located in Utica, New York, offers one of the most affordable graduate tuitions in the country.
 In addition, they have made a huge investment into technology, practice, training, and piloting online programs to make sure they give students the best online learning environment possible.
 Utica’s online programs strive to foster personal connections through interaction with fellow students, faculty, and administration.
 Class sizes are small which promotes this personal atmosphere.

 Graduates of the MHA program may go on to careers as nursing home administrators, acute care case managers, medical care managers, facilities managers, grant administrators, clinical project managers, research directors, or quality and compliance officers, among other opportunities.
-Those who earn the Nursing Home Administrator Advanced Certificate may go on to positions as a nursing home administrator or assistant administrator.

-What to Expect from the Utica University Online MHA Programs
+What to Expect from the Utica University Online MHA

-Admission Requirements: Applicants to the Utica University online MHA in health care administration and the certificate program must hold a bachelor’s degree with a GPA of 3.0 or higher.
+Admission Requirements: Applicants to the Utica University online MHA in health care administration program must hold a bachelor’s degree with a GPA of 3.0 or higher.
 Work experience (in health care) is recommended but not required.
 Submitting a GMAT/GRE score is usually not necessary, but this depends on academic credentials.
 Applicants must submit an application and application fee, three letters of recommendation, a personal statement, and official transcripts.
 International students must also provide proof of English language proficiency and an official transcript evaluation from WES, ECE, or Educational Perspectives.

 Study Plan: Students in the online MHA program complete six eight-week courses per year to complete the program in two years.
 They can begin the program in January, May, or August.
 At the end of the program, students complete a capstone course in which they design a final project that integrates their learned knowledge throughout the program.
 The program also includes four online synchronous residencies.